Gmail Email Aliases & Dot Trick — IndiaMail

 These techniques—known as the Gmail Dot Trick and Plus Addressing—are incredibly powerful secret weapons for organizing your inbox, identifying which websites sell your data to advertisers, and avoiding spam.

-In this ultimate guide, we will break down exactly how these features work, their limitations, and how to instantly generate them for your everyday workflow.
+In this ultimate guide, we will break down exactly how these features work, their limitations, how to configure filters, and how to instantly generate them for your everyday workflow.

 1. The Gmail Dot Trick: Periods Do Not Exist